ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 # Getting Started

+In this section we will learn how to configure My Tested ASP.NET Core MVC and get familiar with all the small issues we may encounter in the process.

+## Prepare test assembly

 First things first - we need a test assembly!
 Open the [Music Store solution](https://raw.githubusercontent.com/ivaylokenov/MyTested.AspNetCore.Mvc/development/docs/_docfx/tutorial/MusicStore-Tutorial.zip), add **"test"** folder and create a new .NET Core class library called **"MusicStore.Test"** in it.

 <img src="/images/tutorial/createtestproject.jpg" alt="Create .NET Core test assembly" />